mayasharma2110/Bookworm/README.md

 ### Code

-* The Materializecss library was used to help make this website responsive for different devices.
+* The Materializecss library was used to help make this website responsive for different devices and to create the collapsible navbar.

 * The Materializecss libraries were also used to help make x, y, z.